SouravPal95/google-merchant-api/README.md

 # Description:

-A stateless rest API for interacting with a google merchant account using OAuth.
+A stateless rest API for interacting with a google merchant account using OAuth Authentication.

 # Environment setup: